CLI Commands Comprehensive Reference

 # Review generated config

-cat sources/active/config_driven/configs/newsource.yaml
+cat Config/sources/active/config_driven/configs/newsource.yaml

 # Test source

-./capcat fetch newsource --count 5
+capcat fetch newsource --count 5

 # Add to bundle (manual edit)

-vim sources/active/bundles.yml
+vim Config/sources/active/bundles/bundles.yml

 catch - Interactive Mode